Dibasic/helpspot-userscript/readme.md

 5. Adds hover text to "Initial Request", "Latest Public Note" and similar fields, allowing a longer preview of the request than just what is displayed

+6. Hides public update count for requests with only 1 public update to make it easier to see which requests have received a reply

 On request pages: the script detects the request page but does not do anything yet.

 ## Installation